andrewbaxter/sunwet/readme.md

 Do knowledge graphs work?
 I have no idea, I made this, as an accessible and general-purpose knowledge graph, to find out.

-# Criticism: Just don't organize
+# On not-organizing things

 Some people say organizing things like this requires unrealistic diligence, it's not worth it - doing full text search is all you really need.

-I agree there're a lot of searches that full text search works great for, but there're also a lot of things it doesn't:
+I agree there're a lot of uses that full text search works great for, but there're also a lot of uses it doesn't:

 - Nobody searches their music collection using full text search, even if the relevant text is in the track metadata.
 They find music by categories - genre, artist, purchase date, mood.
 And more importantly, they frequently aren't _searching_ but _exploring_.